 "Well, let me put it into perspective for you."
 Remus proposed, halting his steps.
 "If you got down on one knee today, right now, and asked, what do you think she would say?"

 The universe widened exponentially.
-"I don't know," I answered, truthfully, and stopped walking.
-I looked over at my friend with a feeling of intense vulnerability stretching through my body.
-I swallowed unevenly.
-"And that scares me."
+"I don't know," I answered, truthfully.
+I looked over at my friend with a feeling of intense vulnerability and swallowed unevenly.
+“And that scares me.”

 Lifeless collection of papers and ink.
 Whatever am I to do?